Published Oct 6, 2023

 Racial tropes are nothing new to science fiction (take HP Lovecraft, or the early Edgar Rice Burroughs works), and it’s easy for creators to use the themes of science fiction to reinforce xenophobia and justify their own fears and prejudices.
 But, sci-fi has also long been a landscape where storytellers confront these conflicts and turn them on their heads.
 Think, for example, of Invasion of the Body Snatchers, X-Men, and, of course, Star Trek.
 The stories of the Federation serve as a way to bring us face to face with our own culture’s prejudices.
 It forces us to confront xenophobia within America’s own melting pot.

 American society often questions the loyalty of those who look different, have different names, or speak differently — President Obama may not have been asked to produce a birth certificate if this were not still the case.
-Thus, the messages in these episodes hold a continuing relevance the one could craft an entire thesis around on Trek and xenophobia (I know you are out there, thesis writer, and I’m proud of you).
-The diverse bridge of the TOS Enterprise shows what Gene Roddenberry wanted America to eventually be— after all, boldly going where no man has gone before almost ensures that you’re going to come in contact with the unknown!
+Thus, the messages in these episodes hold a continuing relevance the one could craft an entire thesis around on Star Trek and xenophobia (I know you are out there, thesis writer, and I’m proud of you).
+The diverse bridge of the Original Series' Enterprise shows what Gene Roddenberry wanted America to eventually be — after all, boldly going where no man has gone before almost ensures that you’re going to come in contact with the unknown!

 Sometimes we might need to look at storylines set on the U.S.S.
 Enterprise in order to see the conflict and hypocrisy on our own soil.
 It’s human nature to fear the unknown, but if Star Trek has shown us anything, it’s that society and progress would be better served by addressing our Fear of Farangi with reason and intelligence, not isolationism and bigotry.